This is a quick overview of the IT systems, which you will need to know about as a junior doctor at Westmead.

 to view from within the hospital)

 which provides excellent, read only access to all of your patients' records and results.
 It is recommended that all JMOs test this out.
 It is also possible to access full Cerner functionality on your own device, and of course for interns this will automatically be installed on the surface pro laptop which you'll be issued with in Orientation week.

 This is used in all of our Emergency Departments and for those who have not been previously exposed, you will be trained when you rotate into ED.

-This is our anti-microbial stewardship program and any doctor who is needs to prescribe antibiotics will need access.
+This is our anti-microbial stewardship program and any doctor who needs to prescribe antibiotics will need access.
 This can be accessed from the Applications tab on the Intranet home or directly from Powerchart.
 Training can be organised through the Antimicrobial Stewardship Pharmacist, 8890 4641 or page 8926.
 Your login will be the same as for all other clinical systems.
 Click here, if inside the hospital, for more details on the intranet about Guidance, including a manual

 Instructions for how to configure your phone and connect via wi-fi can be found on the hospital intranet (search on "BYOD") or click here to view